Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 517 days in the last 5 years of Invesco Emerging Markets Sovereign Debt ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (120 days)
+• Compared with the benchmark SPY (120 days) in the period of the last 5 years, the average time in days below previous high water mark of 529 days of Invesco Emerging Markets Sovereign Debt ETF is larger, thus worse.

-• During the last 3 years, the average time in days below previous high water mark is 49 days, which is larger, thus worse than the value of 46 days from the benchmark.
+• During the last 3 years, the average days below previous high is 50 days, which is higher, thus worse than the value of 47 days from the benchmark.

 Performance (YTD)